JAForbes/blog/posts/refactoring-with-arrays.md

 Ok so that's a mouthful and it's very domain specific, but essentially it's converting from 1 documented structure, to another.
 And if the value fits into neither case, we return `[]` which signifies we had no reasonable response.

 The specific business logic of `infer` and `handle` isn't important.
 What's important is, we're not using `boolean` at all as an interface.
 If the data is valid, we return the data in a context that implies it's valid.
-If it's not, we return nothing.
-We've escaped the boolean trap and created a logical reusuable structure to help us perform this migration in other areas of the codebase.
+If the response is invalid, we return `[]`.

+We've solved the problem, but more importantly, we've escaped the boolean trap and created a logical reusuable structure to help us perform this migration in other areas of the codebase.
+You should try this anytime you have a function that returns `true/false`, try returning `[input]` or `[]`.

+It's likely if your boolean function returned true, you'd immediately want to use the input for some other operation.
+This approach streamlines that workflow.

-#### Shifting away from Null
+#### Shifting away from unsafe code

 Now what's left to do?
 Well, `.concat(null).shift()` that's a bit of a smell isn't it?
-We've got all this safety and then we give it up at the end by reverting to `null`.
+We've got all this safety and then we give it up at the end by reverting to `null`, using a mutating method no less!

-There's a reason though: the original caller code expects null, and we don't want to break the caller code unnecessarily.
-All is not lost.
+There's a reason though: the original caller code expects `null`, and we don't want to break the caller code.
+But, all is not lost.
 We can make a safe version of the function, and compose the old unsafe version out of the new safe version.
 Eventually we can convert the larger codebase to use the safe version and deprecate the unsafe.

 Here goes!